Why Sky Pond Trail in Rocky Mountain National Park is One of the Best Hikes In Colorado

 One of the mistakes that I made when planning this trip was driving so early in the morning to get to the trailhead.
 While many people are ok with that, I’m not a morning person and would have preferred to spend the night at Estes Park and then meet my friends on the trail after a 15 or 20 minute drive into the park versus an hour and half from Denver.

 I love that Estes Park has a river walk, cute little stores and even an Aerial Tramway that I still haven’t checked out even though I’ve visited more times than I can count.
-There are stables with horseback riding, activities that you can enjoy on Lake Estes if you’re up for activities on the lake.
+There are stables with horseback riding and water activities that you can enjoy on Lake Estes if you’re up for it.

 For more Colorado adventures: